 - Contact regularity and transportation

-The second stage of the matching process will consider the child/young person’s needs and the proposed foster carer’s ability to meet those needs in relation to the following;
+The second stage of the matching process will consider the child/young person’s needs and the proposed foster parents’ ability to meet those needs in relation to the following;

 - Child/Young person’s wishes and feelings

 Consultation will take place with the proposed Foster Parents.
-If they are willing to proceed and consent has been received from the Local Authority Social Worker of any other CiC living in the home, the Fostering Manager will contact the placing authority.
+If they are willing to proceed and the Local Authority Social Worker of any other CiC living in the home has been informed, the Fostering Manager will contact the placing authority.
 Appropriate paperwork and information will be sent and exchanged.